gonuma/solo-mvp-project/README.md

-I made this during my time as a student at Code Chrysalis.
+This was created during my time as a student at Code Chrysalis.